Crystal Symphony deck plans

 The ship's 2017 drydock refurbishment (September 23 - October 16, done by Lloyd Werft in Bremerhaven Germany) reduced its passenger capacity in order to enable single-seating dining.
 Following the dry-dock, Crystal Symphony offers to all passengers free Wi-Fi (regardless of cabin category).

 - On deck 9, two new balcony cabin categories were introduced - Seabreeze Penthouse Suite (12 new suites) and Seabreeze Penthouse (28 new suites).
 The new staterooms have the same size as the existing Penthouse (365 ft2 / 34 m2) and Penthouse Suite (490 ft2 / 46 m2).
 Seabreeze Penthouses are connecting cabins (sharing an entryway).

-- All Penthouses offer enhanced all-inclusive amenities, including butler service, in-cabin dining, complimentary specialty restaurants dining).
+- All Penthouses offer enhanced all-inclusive amenities, including butler service, in-cabin dining, complimentary specialty restaurant dining).

 - Cabin conversions reduced the ship's capacity from 1095 to 848, thus increasing its guest-to-space ratio to 60,2.

 - Crystal Dining Room was renamed to "Waterside" and upgraded with additional 2- and 4-seat tables.
 New open-seating dining (between 6-9:30 pm) replaced the old assigned seating and the required dinner reservations.
 Breakfasts and lunches are served as usual.

 - Lido Cafe is operated as Marketplace (during the day) and as Churrascaria (steakhouse, by night).
-The restaurant features an open kitchen and made-to-order dishes.
-Marketplace serves buffet breakfast and lunch, while Churrascaria serves casual dinner (between 6-9 pm).
-The Brazilian-themed Churrascaria restaurant features Caipirinha (welcome cocktail event) and selection of Brazilian dishes (grilled seafood and meats, tapas, ceviche, salads).
+The restaurant features an open kitchen and made-to-order dishes. the Marketplace serves buffet breakfast and lunch, while Churrascaria serves casual dinner (between 6-9 pm).
+The Brazilian-themed Churrascaria restaurant features Caipirinha (welcome cocktail event) and a selection of Brazilian dishes (grilled seafood and meats, tapas, ceviche, salads).
 Meats are served by “gauchos” (dedicated staff) on traditional meat skewers.

 - Trident Bar and Grill serves casual grilled food (including fast food - burgers, sandwiches).

 - Silk Road and The Sushi Bar (both specialty restaurants by celebrity-chef Nobu Matsuhisa) were combined and renamed to "Umi Uma".
 Umi Uma offers Nobu-inspired dishes prepared by Nobu-trained chefs.

 - Dining reservations for Umi Uma and Prego restaurants are now complimentary for Penthouse passengers.
 To all other cabin categories, 1 complimentary specialty dining is offered (additional reservations are available at a surcharge).